Last update: 9/7/2021

 Yes, beaches in Dominica are open.

-Yes, Dominica is open to American tourists, but since the US is considered a High-Risk country, travelers from there are subject to strict entry requirements, including a five-day quarantine and a PCR test before arrival.
+Yes, Dominica is open to American tourists, but since the US is considered a High-Risk country, travelers from there are subject to strict entry requirements, including a five-day quarantine.

 Yes, Dominica is open to Canadian tourists.
 Since Canada is classed as a High-Risk country, Canadians will be subject to stricter entry requirements than some other countries.